In Preparation for your Initial Consultation

 - Take Notes – We recommend that you take notes during your consultation in regards to the advice given by the attorney.

 - Confidentiality – Everything discussed with the attorney, as well as any of our staff is confidential.
-No one is allowed to discuss confidential information without your permission.
+No one is allowed to discuss confidential information with anybody else without your permission.
+[Note: There are certain ethical rules and exceptions that may apply if a person intends to commit a crime, is engaging in fraudulent conduct, etc.].

 - Fees/Costs – The consultation is not free, unless you ultimately retain the firm on a Full Scope retainer basis.
 If you retain the firm during your initial consultation, the consultation fee is waived.
 If you retain the firm later, you will still receive credit (i.e., your fees will be reduced by the amount you paid the firm for the initial consultation).
 Our consult rates are from $150 to $200/hour depending on the attorney you are scheduled to meet with.
 The consult rate is prorated, depending upon the amount of time spent with the attorney.
 Toward the end of the consultation, the attorney will advise you regarding the required deposit should you wish to retain the firm.
-This is assessed after the attorney learns more about your case.
+This is assessed after the attorney learns more about your case and depends on whether you desire full scope representation, limited scope representation or whether you are just looking for advice and are not ready to engage in Court proceedings yet.

 - Punctuality – It is important to arrive to your scheduled appointment on-time to ensure you have your full allotted time with the attorney.
 Otherwise, you may be losing some of your scheduled time due to other scheduled appointments.
 If you are running late, we ask that you please contact the office as soon as possible to let us know.